-Emerging manager VC funds do not have the reputation for setting the terms, and those firms can be more easily swayed to provide such information.
-Established firms, with stacked and parallel funds, have standard reporting pre-established for all their funds.
+Emerging manager VC funds do not have a reputation for setting the terms, and those firms can be more easily swayed to provide such information.
+Established firms with stacked and parallel funds have standard reporting pre-established for all their funds.
 Questionable performance in those funds can lead to tightening up the screws by LPs.
 If prior funds are doing well, there is no need for more reporting.
-Since multiple LPs support most funds, the other LPs will have to agree on the same kind of reporting requirements.
+Since multiple LPs support most funds, the other LPs will agree on the same kind of reporting requirements.

-But even if that information is provided, the majority of LPs in venture have an allocation less than a single-digit percentage of total assets under management devoted to venture and have no time or money to understand the intricacies and the unique risk deployed to venture.
+But even if that information is provided, most LPs in venture have an allocation of less than a single-digit percentage of total assets under management devoted to venture and have no time or money to understand the intricacies and the unique risk deployed to venture.
 Hence, more insight provided to them may lead them to the wrong conclusions.